tesseravcr/spec/WHITEPAPER.md

 The protocol is backend-agnostic.
 The VCR wraps a proof but does not care how it was generated.
 ZK proof, TEE attestation, it does not matter.
 The schema is indifferent.
 The implementation demonstrates both.

 Each VCR is self-contained.
-It carries everything a stranger needs to verify the computation and assess its value, with no external lookups beyond the model's verification key.
+It carries everything a stranger needs to verify the computation and assess its value, with no external lookups beyond the model's verification key (see Spec Section 7.5 for retrieval options).

 VCRs are hash-linked.
 They reference parents by hash, forming a DAG.
 Modify any receipt and all descendants break.